Everything you need to know about Star Alliance

 Star Alliance’s philosophy of keeping member airlines integrated together in shared terminals and facilities has led to the creation of Star Alliance-branded lounges, particularly at airports where more members fly from.

-The Star Alliance business class lounges are found in Amsterdam, Buenos Aires, Los Angeles, Paris, Rio de Janeiro and Rome.
-There are also first class lounges in Los Angeles and Paris, with the latter temporarily unavailable.
+The Star Alliance lounges are found in Amsterdam, Buenos Aires, Los Angeles, Paris, Rio de Janeiro, Rome and Paris.

 Which are the best Star Alliance lounges in Australia?